MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/retore-deleted-accounts-and-groups-in-ad.md

         > [!NOTE]
         > Especially avoid changes to group membership for users, computers, groups, and service accounts in the forest where the deletion occurred.

-    5. Notify all the forest administrators, the delegated administrators, and the help desk administrators in the forest of the temporary stand-down.This stand-down is required in method 2 because you're authoritatively restoring all the deleted users' security groups.
+    5. Notify all the forest administrators, the delegated administrators, and the help desk administrators in the forest of the temporary stand-down.
+This stand-down is required in method 2 because you're authoritatively restoring all the deleted users' security groups.
 Therefore, any changes that are made to groups after the date of system state backup are lost.

 3. Create a new system state backup in the domain where the deletion occurred.
 You can use this backup if you have to roll back your changes.